topkecleon/bindings/README.md

-# bindings
-Lua bindings for the Telegram bot API
+Lua bindings for the Telegram bot API, used by [otouto](https://github.com/topkecleon/otouto).